For me, breakfast in northern Thailand was all about comfort food. And laughing grannies.

 As I’ve mentioned before, I am a huge fan of the doughnut as breakfast food and it doesn’t take long before I dive headfirst into the Chiang Mai doughnut fray.

 I know exactly where the Pa Tong Go stall is, having been stalking it in my mind for a good week now.
 The vendor swipes up three of the crisp doughnuts in some white paper and ladles some warm soy milk into a plastic bag.
-All takeaway food in Chiang Mai ends up bagged up in plastic (Thailand’s plastic addiction knows no bounds), and makes me recall the bags of goldfish waiting to won at a school fetes.
+All takeaway food in Chiang Mai ends up bagged up in plastic (Thailand’s plastic addiction knows no bounds), and makes me recall the bags of goldfish waiting to be won at a school fetes.

 Pa Tong Go are small fried doughnuts that I can best describe as looking like X-chromosomes, they’re softer than a churro but crisper than a ring doughnut.